LAN255 - Outboard motor Vevor - Free user manual and instructions

 the product requires separate refuse collection in the European Union.

 This applies to the product and all accessories marked with this symbol.
-Products marked as such may not be discarded with normal domestic waste but must be taken to a collection point for recycling electrical and electro devices.
+Products marked as such may not be discarded with normal domestic waste but must be taken to a collection point for recycling electrical and electronic devices.

 FCC Information: